-The Government has pledged to reduce its carbon emissions by 80% by 2050 and with homes contributing 27% of the UK’s total carbon emissions, improving the energy efficiency of our existing housing stock is absolutely key.
+The Government has pledged to reduce its carbon emissions by 80% by 2050 and as residential buildings contribute as much as 27% of the UK’s total carbon emissions, improving the energy efficiency of our existing housing stock is absolutely key.

 Potential business benefits for SME builders

 The domestic energy efficiency refurbishment market is estimated to be worth between £3.5 billion and £6.5 billion per year and has the potential to generate an enormous amount of work for SME builders – local construction firms that are ideally placed to take on these jobs.

 The FMB is determined to help ensure its members are well placed to take advantage of the current and future opportunities by:

 - Ensuring Government-led programmes do not overlook SMEs in favour of larger construction companies